-CLEANING CHART PARTS CLEANING AGENTS CLEANING PROCEDURES Broiler pan and insert, select models Soap and water Plastic or soap filled scouring pad Dishwasher Never cover insert with aluminum foil as this prevents the fat from draining to pan below.
+PARTS CLEANING AGENTS CLEANING PROCEDURES Broiler pan and insert, Select models Soap and waterPlastic or soap filled scouring padDishwasher Never cover insert with aluminum foil as this prevents the fat from draining to pan below.
 1. Remove from oven after use.
 Cool then pour off grease.
 2. Place soapy cloth over insert and pan; let soak to loosen soil.
 3. Wash in warm soapy water.
 Use soap filled scouring pad to remove stubborn soil.
 4. Broiler pan and insert can be cleaned in the dishwasher.
 Control knobs Soap and waterMild liquid spraysGlass cleaners For ease of cleaning, turn off knob and remove by pulling forward.
 1. Wash, rinse, and dry.
 Do not use abrasive cleaning agents as they may scratch the finish and remove the markings.
 2. Turn on each element to be sure knobs have been correctly replaced.
-Drip bowls, chrome, select models Soap and water Plastic scouring pads Mild abrasive cleaners Flitz Metal Polish Do not cover drip bowls with aluminum foil.
+Drip bowls, chrome Soap and water Plastic scouring pads Mild abrasive cleaners Flitz Metal Polish Do not cover drip bowls with aluminum foil.
 Bowls can permanently discolor over time, if exposed to excessive heat, or if soil is allowed to bake on.
 The discoloration will not affect the cooking performance.
 1. After each use, wash, rinse and dry.
 2. If heavily soiled, gently scrub with plastic scouring pad.
 If soil is allowed to burn on, it may be impossible to remove.
 3. A non-abrasive metal polish such as Flitz may be used to help remove blue/gold heat stains.
 Flitz is available in many automotive supply and hardware stores.
 These stains are caused by overheating, and normally occur over a period of time.
 They are usually permanent.
 Follow package directions.
-Drip bowls, porcelain, select models Soap and waterMild abrasive cleaners Porcelain may discolor or craze over time, if overheated, or if soil is allowed to bake on.
+Drip bowls, porcelain Soap and water Mild abrasive cleaners Plastic scouring pads Dishwasher Porcelain may discolor or craze over time, if overheated, or if soil is allowed to bake on.
 This is normal and will not affect cooking performance.
 1. When cool, wash after each use, rinse and dry to prevent staining or discoloration.

-cleaner and plastic scouring pad.
+2. To clean heavy soil, soak in hot sudsy water, then use mild abrasive cleaner and plastic scouring pad.